Physicians for Social Responsibility: Founding (1961-1973)

+Revival (1978-1985)

-By 1973 the organization was not active and in effect ceased to exist.
-In 1978, Helen Caldicott, MD was asked by Arnold Relman, the then editor to write an article for the NEJM on the medical dangers of nuclear power.
-She was subsequently visited by a young intern from Cambridge City Hospital at Children's Hospital Medical Center where she worked in the cystic fibrosis unit, to ask for some relevant papers on nuclear power.
-After some discussion with him, Caldicott said - you know this is a medical issue, let's start a medical organization.
-The first meeting held a week later at the Boston home of Helen and Bill Caldicott with several physicians in attendance including one who had been the past the secretary of the old PSR, Richard Feinbloom.
-Feinbloom suggested that instead of bothering to incorporate a new organization in the state of Massachusetts, the group take the name of the old and then defunct Physicians for Social Responsibility and use it.
-They did.
+In 1978, Helen Caldicott, an Australian pediatrician working in the cystic fibrosis unit at Children's Hospital Medical Center in Boston, was asked by Arnold Relman, the then-editor of the New England Journal of Medicine, to write an article on the medical dangers of nuclear power.
+She was subsequently visited by a young intern from Cambridge City Hospital who asked for relevant papers on nuclear power.
+After discussion, Caldicott suggested starting a medical organization to address the issue.
+The first meeting was held a week later at the Boston home of Helen and Bill Caldicott, with several physicians in attendance including Richard Feinbloom, who had been the secretary of the original PSR.
+Rather than incorporating a new organization, Feinbloom suggested the group adopt the name of the defunct Physicians for Social Responsibility, and they did.

-This newly reinvigorated organization took off soon after.
-One of the initial organizational actions was to place an ad in the New England Journal of Medicine outlining what they considered to be the medical implications of nuclear power.
-The ad was serendipitously published the day after Three Mile Island melted down attracting 500 new members.
-Over five years the new PSR recruited 23,000 physician members and organized approximately 153 chapters in the US.
-Caldicott served as the President of PSR from 1978 until 1984 when she resigned.
+The revived PSR quickly gained momentum.
+One of its initial organizational actions was to place an advertisement in the New England Journal of Medicine outlining the medical implications of nuclear power.
+The advertisement was serendipitously published the day after the Three Mile Island accident in March 1979, which drew significant attention and attracted 500 new members.
+PSR membership grew from 300 to 5,000 members in just two weeks following Three Mile Island.
+Over the next five years, PSR recruited 23,000 physician members and organized approximately 150 chapters across the United States.

-Dr Caldicott travelled widely and founded similar physicians organizations in other countries including England, Ireland, Scotland, Japan, New Zealand, Canada, Holland, Germany, Belgium, Scandinavia, and Australia.
+Caldicott served as president from 1978 to 1984, when she resigned.
+During her tenure, she traveled extensively and established similar physicians' organizations in England, Ireland, Scotland, Japan, New Zealand, Canada, the Netherlands, Germany, Belgium, Scandinavia, and Australia.

-Founding of the International Physicians for the Prevention of Nuclear War (IPPNW)
+International expansion

-PSR's work to educate the public about the dangers of nuclear war grew into an international movement with the founding of International Physicians for the Prevention of Nuclear War in 1980.
-In 1980 Bernard Lown co-founded, with Evgeni Chazov of the Soviet Union, IPPNW, with PSR as its American affiliate and branches in many other nations, to continue this educational effort on a global scale.
-As the U.S. affiliate of this global professional network, PSR shared in the 1985 Nobel Peace Prize awarded to IPPNW "for spreading authoritative information and by creating an awareness of the catastrophic consequences of atomic warfare."
+PSR's work to educate the public about the dangers of nuclear war grew into an international movement.
+In 1980, Bernard Lown co-founded the International Physicians for the Prevention of Nuclear War (IPPNW) with Evgeni Chazov of the Soviet Union, with PSR as its American affiliate.
+IPPNW expanded globally to include branches in many nations, continuing PSR's educational mission on an international scale.
+By 1985, IPPNW represented 135,000 physicians in 60 countries.

+That year, IPPNW received the Nobel Peace Prize, which PSR shared as the U.S. affiliate.
+The award recognized the organization "for spreading authoritative information and by creating an awareness of the catastrophic consequences of atomic warfare."
+On December 10, 1985, Lown and Chazov accepted the award on behalf of IPPNW.